unify-ui-dev/unify-preset/packages/unify-variant/README.md

 ## UnifyUI-Preset

-This is a preset package that provides variants for Components Libraries:
+This is a preset package that provides variants for Components Libraries based on data-state attribute value, and help to create custom variant selector.

+### Data State Variants

+Generate variants selector based on data-state attribute, however you can use it with other data-* attributes like (data-name="john" then `fx-john:p4`)

 - [X] Radix
 - [X] Flexilla